mzdebo/flexi/README.txt

 = Can I use UPG-PRO =
 Unless we release FLEXI-PRO version, you can use UPG-PRO which will enabled all other premium features.

+= Important Settings  =
+At Flexi Settings all configuration are ready, but do check all automatically created pages should be assigned at selected field.
+Do not delete page even if not required.

 == Screenshots ==